WillCao68/twist-api/source/includes/v2/_inbox.md

 ### Return value

-A list of of thread objects is returned.
+A list of thread objects is returned.